The Ballinger Company: 1900s

-In the early 1900s, Ballinger was one of the largest commercial and industrial design firms in the United States, designing a number of landmark projects for the Victor Talking Machine Company (e.g. The Nipper Building), and subsequently RCA, as well as the first facility for the Joseph M. Campbell Company, later known as the Campbell Soup Company and now simply Campbell's.
+In the early 1900s, Ballinger was known for its commercial and industrial design firms in the United States, designing a number of landmark projects for the Victor Talking Machine Company (e.g. The Nipper Building), and subsequently RCA, as well as the first facility for the Joseph M. Campbell Company, later known as the Campbell Soup Company and now simply Campbell's.
 Additionally, Walter Ballinger and Emile Perrot published Inspector's Handbook of Reinforced Concrete in 1909.

 1920s

 Walter F. Ballinger and Clifford H. Shivers filed a patent in 1921 for the Super Span saw-tooth roof truss which reduced the need for columns and opened up manufacturing plant floor space.

-In 1923, Ballinger designed the renowned Atwater Kent radio manufacturing plant in Philadelphia, while also designing their first hospital, the Philadelphia Home for Incurables/Inglis House, and the Benevolent and Protective Order of Elks, Lodge Number 878 in New York City.
+In 1923, Ballinger designed the Atwater Kent radio manufacturing plant in Philadelphia, while also designing their first hospital, the Philadelphia Home for Incurables/Inglis House, and the Benevolent and Protective Order of Elks, Lodge Number 878 in New York City.

 In 1928, Ballinger built the Commodore Theatre, a grand cinema in West Philadelphia that held 1,105 seats.
 This building is now home of the Masjid Al-Jamia of Philadelphia.